artsy/force/docs/unleash_a-b_testing.md

 NOTE: if you haven't already, you will need to create an [admin api token](https://docs.getunleash.io/user_guide/api-token) and set it as the value of `Authorization` in the request header.

-- You should aim to use `control` and `experiment` as your variant names, and implement the experiment to match the variant names.
+- You should aim to use `control` and `experiment` as your variant names.
 Reach out to the data team if you have questions on naming.

+5. Go to the "Variant" tab in the Unleash UI and confirm the variants were created and that all fields are correct.

-NOTE: `stickiness` needs to be set to `sessionID` on both the strategy and the variant as each has their own independent `stickiness` factor.This ensures a user gets the same treatment when unauthenticated and authenticated.
+NOTE: `stickiness` needs to be set to `sessionID` on both the strategy and the variant as each has their own independent `stickiness` factor.
+This ensures a user gets the same treatment when unauthenticated and authenticated.

 ### Adding the test to a React Component

-Inside the component that you want to access the variants use the `useFeatureVariant` hook.
+Use the `useFeatureVariant` hook in the component that you want to run the experiment.

 ```tsx
 import { useFeatureVariant } from "v2/System/useFeatureFlag"